Grand Junction Probate Administration Attorney

 Estate Administration Lawyer in Grand Junction

 If you are dealing with the loss of a loved one, you may be experiencing an emotional roller coaster and probably have many questions about what will happen next.
-You may be worried because the deceased had no Will; creditors are aggressively demanding payment; or you have other concerns about finances.
-Perhaps you are nominated as the Personal Representative in the Will, but have no idea what is expected of you.
-We know that most clients who come to us at this time have never had to deal with an estate or a Probate court and the whole process seems very intimidating.
-For that reason, we make every effort to lessen the burden with compassionate, professional and expeditious service.
+You may be worried because the deceased had no Will; that creditors are aggressively demanding payment; or you have other concerns about how to handle financial matters.
+Perhaps you are nominated as the Personal Representative or Executor in the Will, but have no idea what is expected of you.
+Based upon years of experience we understand that most clients have never had to deal with an estate or a Probate Court, and we take the time to answer your questions and provide simple and easy to follow guidance.

 By law the Personal Representative has the power to carry out any written instructions left by the deceased relating to the body, funeral and burial arrangements.
 He also may arrange for the protection of the deceased's property, such as changing the locks on his home.
 Also, whoever has possession of the original Will and Codicils should lodge them within ten days of the deceased' death with the District Court in the county where the deceased resided.

 Once you have had some time to recoup emotionally from your loss, it is important to contact a Probate attorney early on, before you take any action regarding the estate.
 Mistakes you make now may subject you to breach of fiduciary duty claims; will be more costly or impossible to remedy later; or will delay the administration of the estate.